the-events-calendar/the-events-calendar/readme.txt

 * Version - The Events Calendar 6.2.6.1 is only compatible with Event Tickets 5.6.8.1 and higher
 * Fix - Update a common library to prevent possible fatals.
 [TEC-4978]
+* Language - 0 new strings added, 2 updated, 0 fuzzied, and 0 obsoleted

 = [6.2.6] 2023-11-08 =